 What’s New in Android 7.0 Nougat

-At the top of the page LG owners can find an in-depth breakdown of Android 7.0 Nougat, and how it compare to Marshmallow.
-Showing what’s new and what will change after the update.
+At the top of the page LG owners can find an in-depth breakdown of Android 7.0 Nougat, how it compares to older software and everything that’s new.
 Of course LG has a lot of changes to the look and feel of our software, but it is a great place to start for owners.

-As a quick recap, the LG Android 7.0 update will bring improved performance, better battery life with something called “Doze”, better split-screen multitasking and more.
-The recent apps button can be tapped to switch between the last used apps back and forth with ease.
-Google has over 50 big changes in Android N. Like faster app installs, which are also smaller, a new JIT compiler, improved graphics and performance with the Vulkan API, revamped notifications with quick reply from the pulldown bar, customizable quick setting tiles and so much more.
-Much of that and other bug fixes will be in all LG Nougat updates.
+As a quick recap, the LG Android 7.0 update will bring improvements across the board.
+From performance, battery life enhancements, improved split-screen multitasking and other changes.
+Google has over 50+ changes in Android N. Like faster app installs, which are also smaller, a new JIT compiler, improved graphics and performance with the Vulkan API, and even streamlined notifications with new quick reply controls.
+Not to mention customizable quick setting tiles and other things.
+Expect all of that and much more from LG Nougat updates.

-As of right now the LG V20 and LG G5 are the only devices running Android 7.0 Nougat from the company.
+As of today the LG V20 and LG G5 are the only LG devices on Android Nougat.
 Others will follow in the near future.
 Now that the final US carrier is sending out Nougat to the LG G5, we should start to hear more about the V10 and G4 from 2016.
 We know they are next, it’s just a matter of when.
 Hopefully the Q3 launch rumor is wrong.

 It’s worth nothing that most of LG’s updates have arrived in February or March the year after Google releases an update.
 Like The LG G3 Android 5.0 update arrived March a few years back.
 Considering the G5 was in December the company is a few months ahead of schedule.
 If that’s anything to go by we could see LG G4 Nougat updates in April.

 Stay tuned for more details, and we’ll update the moment we know more.